parlaynu/sonos-over-vpn/README.md

 Before getting too far into this, it's worth verifying that your network can provide two essential services this setup requires:

-* port forwarding from the internet side of your ISP router to an internal machine
+* port forwarding from the internet side of your ISP provided router to an internal machine
 * the ability to configure static routes

-I've seen ISP routers that can't configure static routes so it's worth verifying this before you go any further.
+I've seen ISP provided routers that can't configure static routes so it's worth verifying this before you go any further.

 Port forwarding is pretty standard.
 For my router, from the web management console, browse to: